Vietnam.vn - Nền tảng quảng bá Việt Nam

 This leads to the conclusion that the caves were temporary shelters for small hunter-gatherer groups rather than permanent residences.

-"The site at Ranis was occupied by [Homo Sapiens] in a few short stays rather than as a large concentration," said archaeologist Marcel Weiss at Friedrich-Alexander-Universität Erlangen-Nürnberg (Germany), a member of the research team.
+"The site at Ranis was occupied by [Homo Sapiens] in a few short-term stays rather than as a large concentration," said archaeologist Marcel Weiss at Friedrich-Alexander-Universität Erlangen-Nürnberg (Germany), a member of the research team.

 The results of the Ranis cave study were “astonishing,” the expert said, adding that scientists should return to other sites in Europe to examine similar evidence of early Homo Sapiens presence.